Rave-Saber/Meta/README.md

 The Hardware & Firmware releases are kept in lockstep - v1 of the firmware should be used with v1 of the hardware.

+### v3.0.0

+* [Hardware v3.0.0][hw3.0.0]
+* [Firmware v3.0.0][fw3.0.0]

+This version migrates us from a prototyping board to an actual PCB.
+We've refined the circuit, switched the majority of components from through-hole to SMD, and bumped the oscillator crystal up to 20Mhz.

+There were no significant firmware changes, the primary change was modifying the code to run at 20Mhz instead of 16Mhz.

 ### v2.0.0

 * [Hardware v2.0.0][hw2.0.0]